Who Was Griselda Blanco?

 Blanco's story was a source of fascination for writers and artists even before her death.
 She was profiled in Richard Smitten's 1990 book, The Godmother, and was prominently featured in Billy Corben's 2006 documentary Cocaine Cowboys, as well as its 2008 sequel.

 In 2016, it was announced that HBO was developing a film about Blanco's life, with Jennifer Lopez attached to star.
-The following year, Lifetime also threw its hat into the ring with a biopic titled The Cocaine Godmother, with Catherine Zeta-Jones on board as the titular character.
+The following year, Lifetime also threw its hat into the ring with a biopic titled The Cocaine Godmother, with Catherine Zeta-Jones as the titular character.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!